ShadowDara/ShadowDara/projects.md

 # Projects

 This an Overview for my projects, accounts, webpages, but currently work in progress.
-More Information about or links are on my [Linktree](https://linktr.ee/shadowdara).
+More Information about or links are on my [Linktree](https://linktr.ee/shadowdara) or [Portfolio](https://shadowdara.github.io/portfolio).

 <!--$$MD_INDEX$$-->